Chanuka999/New_E-Commerce_Web_Site/README.md

 # New_E-Commerce_Web_Site
-# Blogs Store Web Application 📝
+# E COMMERCE WEB SITE 📝
 ![Blogo]()
 ## Description
 I have developed an e-commerce website using HTML, CSS, PHP, and MySQL.
 The website features user authentication, product browsing, category management, shopping cart functionality, and secure payment processing.
 It also includes a responsive design to ensure compatibility across various devices.